bhaskarborah/Marketing_Data_Analysis/README.md

 ![Screen Shot 2021-09-25 at 5.48.11 PM](https://i.imgur.com/N6LvvZv.png)

-- Which products are performing best?
+##### Which products are performing best?

 The best performing product is wine.

-- Which channels are under performing?
+##### Which channels are under performing?

 The under performing channels are deals and catalog purchases (i.e. the average customer made the fewest purchases via these channels)

-- Which channels are best performing?
+##### Which channels are best performing?

 The best performing channels are web and store purchases (i.e. the average customer made the most purchases via these channels)

 ![Screen Shot 2021-09-25 at 5.35.32 PM](https://i.imgur.com/mqZ3H8f.png)

-#### Classify customers into clusters based on their buying behaviors and demographic information
+##### Classify customers into clusters based on their buying behaviors and demographic information
 - Run a classification algorithm such as k-means to divide the consumers into different clusters based on their buying behaviors and demographic information.
 This could help in target marketing of a particular product to that particular cluster of consumers.

-#### Classifier model to predict whether a customer is a responder or not.
+##### Classifier model to predict whether a customer is a responder or not.

+- Predict whether or not a customer will respond to the next campaign.

 Explored the different classification models to check which one is giving a good accuracy in predicting whether a customer is a responder or not to the latest campaign based on the customer's demographic information and buying behaviors.

-- Linear SVM gave a high accuracy of 88%
+*Linear SVM gave a high accuracy of 88%*

 ![classifier_accuracy](https://i.imgur.com/thwxHoX.png)

-This section would be updated as we continue to work on the project.
+##### Provide suggestions as to which are the most recommended campaigns to launch

+* The most successful  campaign was the most recent campaign (column name: Response) Suggested campaign action item:
+*Similar campaigns can be conducted for maximizing response*

+* It has been found that campaign acceptance is positively correlated with income and negatively correlated with having dependents (kids/teenagers)
+Suggested campaign action item:
+*Create two streams of targeted advertising campaigns, one aimed at high-income individuals without any dependents and another aimed at lower-income individuals with dependents.*
+*It can be seen that customers with dependents make the most purchases using deals.
+A campaign can be launched for customers with dependents including all items, as they do spend less average purchase.*

+* The most successful products are wines and meats (i.e. the average customer spent the most on these items) Suggested campaign action item:
+*Launch advertising campaigns on boosting sales of the less popular items* *Also launch advertising campaigns including better prices for Wine and Meat products for customers with no dependents as they spend more on these items than the average customer*